 Valuation governance provides: (1) an overview of governance bodies and committees; (2) an outline of the structure emphasizing independence of the valuation review process; (3) detail on governance processes and financial instruments covered; and (4) the end-to-end valuation process, including the control framework and roles and responsibilities for first and second lines of defense in the valuation processes.
-For more information on our valuation techniques, refer to "Note 16, Fair Value-Fair Value Measurement" in our 2023 Form 10-K.
+For more information on our valuation techniques, refer to "Note 13, Fair Value-Fair Value Measurement" in our Q1 2024 Form 10-Q.

-&lt;sup>37 "Other Enterprise" refers to Freddie Mac.
+39 "Other Enterprise" refers to Freddie Mac.

 The internal model approach is intended to capture at a granular level the risk associated with changes in the discounting spread used to value the future cash flows of the assets in our retained mortgage portfolio.
 The future cash flows are projected by models that reflect the expected prepayment behavior associated with the different characteristics of the assets (amortization terms, vintages, mortgage rates, etc.) in our current economic outlook.
-However, internal models do not incorporate basis risk across positions.
+However, internal models do not incorporate basis risk40 across positions.